EDUCATION & YOUTH DEVELOPMENT

 people served

-individuals served with case management or re-entry services
+individuals served with case management services

 individuals were connected with victim services

-safe space events hosted
+safe space events were held throughout the year